tsl-html-css/cryptids-multipage/README.md

 * Include at least 3 additional images of your cryptid
 * One of your images should float
 * Create a two column list of facts about your Cryptid
 * Create an intake form for sightings of your Cryptid.
-Ask for the time, date, location, and a drop down for whether it was found on land, at sea, or in the air.
+Ask for first and last name, email address, time, date, location, and radio buttons for whether it was found on land, at sea, or in the air.
+* In the form, using only HTML, put focus on the first name field.